Prajwal208V/PreapBytes/css/README.md

 </div>

 ## Q. ***What are the possible ways to apply CSS styles to a web page?***
 There are three ways to apply CSS to HTML: Inline, internal, and external.
 ### **1. Inline CSS**

-Inline CSS is specified directly in the opening tag of the element you want it to apply to.
-It is entered into the style attribute within HTML.
-This allows CSS properties on a "per tag" basis.
+Inline CSS is specified directly in the opening html tags of the elements,It is entered into the style-attribute within HTML.
 **Example**
 ```html
 <p style="font-weight:bold;">Bold Font</p>
 ```

-This CSS type is not really recommended, as each HTML tag needs to be styled individually.
-However, inline CSS in HTML can be useful in some situations.
-For example, in cases where you don\'t have access to CSS files or need to apply styles for a single element only.

 ### **2. Internal CSS**

-Internal or Embedded, styles are used for the whole page.
-Inside the head element, the style tags surround all of the styles for the page.
+internal styles are used for the whole page.
+Inside the head element of html, using style-tags styles for the page.
 **Example**
 ```html
 <!DOCTYPE html>
 <html>